CodeLuminary/simple-ether-wallet/README.md

 You can access the project in your browser by entering - `localhost:3000`;

-If your backend test is successful, then
+If your backend test is successful, then you should have the following login details

+- email: johndoe@gmail.com
+- password: password

 ## 🎩 Author